Spain’s Secret Sierra

 Walking in the Sierra de Aracena

-The rolling hills and white villages of Sierra De Aracena offer wonderful walking opportunities.
-The character of the villages has changed little over the centuries, their history reflected in their architecture and the landscape surrounding them.
-The routes in this area include a variety of terrain.
-One day you could be walking through sandy paths and on others cobbled tracks laid by the Romans may make up the majority of a route.
+The rolling hills and whitewashed villages of the Sierra de Aracena offer some of the finest walking in Andalucía.
+The character of the villages has changed little over the centuries, their heritage etched into the architecture and surrounding landscapes.
+The routes feature a range of terrain: from sandy woodland trails to ancient cobbled paths once laid by the Romans.

 Hikers along a sandy path